Eight is enough: Zepeda knocks out Baranchyk in Fight of the Year

-SAN DIEGO, Calif., October 3, 2020 – Jose Zepeda of La Puente, California (33-2-2 25 KOS) and Ivan Baranchyk of Belarus (21-2, 13 KOs) delivered a brutally brilliant battle Saturday in Las Vegas, a sure 2020 Fight of the Year with eight knockdowns in five frenetic rounds.
-Zepeda made the last one stick at 2:50 of the fifth round to win the super lightweight battle and put himself on the road to a title fight and possible rematch with champion Jose Ramirez.
+SAN DIEGO, Calif., October 3, 2020 – Jose Zepeda of La Puente, California (33-2-2, 25 KOs) and Ivan Baranchyk of Belarus (21-2, 13 KOs) delivered a brutally brilliant battle Saturday in Las Vegas, a sure 2020 Fight of the Year with eight knockdowns in five frenetic rounds.
+Zepeda made the last one stick at 2:50 of the fifth round to win the super lightweight battle.
+The veteran journeyman put himself on the road to a title fight and possible rematch with champion Jose Ramirez.

 Baranchyk puts Zepeda in a hole after two knockdowns in round one